 Study area and soil sampling

 The study area covers a large part of the Tibetan Plateau and stretches 800 km along latitude and 1 250 km along longitude (Fig. 1).
 The climate is high altitude plateau climate with precipitation mainly falling during the short, cool summer in July and August (Ma et al., 2016).
 The mean annual temperature ranges from -15 to 5 °C (You et al., 2013) and mean annual precipitation from 170 to 600 mm (Karger et al., 2017).
-Soil sampling was performed randomly along a ca. 1 500 km SW-NE transect in the Qinghai Province and Tibetan Autonomous Region, China (Fig. 1), during the peak-growing season in July–August 2015We collected soil samples from 39 sites.
+Soil sampling was performed randomly along a ca. 1 500 km SW-NE transect in the Qinghai Province and Tibetan Autonomous Region, China (Fig. 1), during the peak-growing season in July–August 2015, targeting non-forested vegetation types, mostly alpine meadows and steppes dominated by sedges and grasses (Tang et al., 2015).
+We collected soil samples from 39 sites.
 At each site, soil was sampled from five plots of ca. 1 m2 located at least 20 m from another (Fig. S1).
 From each plot, 5 soil cores (0–10 cm; 4 cm diameter) were collected and homogenized to form one composite sample per plot (i.e. 975 individual cores leading to 195 composite samples).
 The location and altitude of each site was measured using a Trimble JUNO SC GPS.
-The altitudes of the ranged from 2 988 m to 4 787 m above sea level.
+The altitudes of the sites ranged from 2 988 m to 4 787 m above sea level.

 Composite soil samples were sealed in plastic bags, stored a few days at 4 °C and brought back to the laboratory.
 Fresh sub-samples were used for measuring soil environmental variables.
 Other sub-samples were stored at -20°C for a few weeks before molecular biology assays.
 Extracted DNA was stored at -80℃ before sequencing and quantitative PCR assays (see below).